 - For installing plastic pipe supply lines, thrust blocks, plastic pipe irrigation lines, and fittings, obtain a copy of the manufacturer’s instructions from the contractor.
-Observe the installation to ensure the contractor completes it in accordance with those instructions.
+Observe the installation to verify that the contractor completes it in accordance with those instructions.

 - Where supply lines or conduits are installed through existing paved areas, advise the contractor of acceptable replacement material.
-Ensure the contractor performs such replacement.
+Make sure the contractor performs such replacement.

-- Ensure the contractor installs dielectric couplings or bushings as specified where two dissimilar metals, such as galvanized steel and brass, are joined.
+- Check that the contractor installs dielectric couplings or bushings as specified where two dissimilar metals, such as galvanized steel and brass, are joined.

 - For solvent cement welding of plastic pipe, obtain the manufacturer’s printed instructions from the contractor.
-Ensure the contractor completes solvent cement welding in accordance with those instructions.
-For plastic pipe joined with solvent or glue, good workmanship includes immediately wiping off excess solvent or glue from the pipe.
+Check that the contractor completes solvent cement welding in accordance with those instructions.
+For plastic pipe joined with solvent or glue, good practice includes immediately wiping off excess solvent or glue from the pipe.
 When left exposed on the surface, such material will cause rapid deterioration of the pipe.

-- Ensure the contractor places the specified pavement markers to show the location of irrigation conduits.
+- Check that the contractor places the specified pavement markers to show the location of irrigation conduits.

 - Observe whether unattached ends of pipes, fittings, and valves are plugged or capped pending attachment of additional pipes or fittings.
 Use judgment in ordering compliance, but as a minimum, expect all such plugs or caps to be in place at the end of each workday.